Director of Clinical Education, Physical Therapy (DCE)

-This position requires a forward-thinking professional who excels in collaboration, relationship-building, and academic leadership.
-The DCE will oversee the development, coordination, and assessment of clinical education components, working closely with clinical partners, faculty, and students to maintain compliance with CAPTE standards while fostering high-quality learning experiences.
-This role is central to the program’s mission of producing practice-ready clinicians and advancing the physical therapy profession through academic excellence and community engagement.
+It requires a forward-thinking professional who excels in collaboration, relationship building, and academic leadership.
+The DCE works closely with clinical partners, faculty, and students to maintain compliance with CAPTE standards while fostering high-quality learning experiences, and is central to a program’s mission of producing practice-ready clinicians.

 - Develop, coordinate, and oversee all aspects of the clinical education program within the DPT curriculum.